CyberHappenings logo

 Hide ▲

 A new attack called CometJacking exploits URL parameters to pass hidden instructions to Perplexity's Comet AI browser, allowing access to sensitive data from connected services like email and calendar.
-The attack does not require credentials or user interaction.
+The attack does not require credentials or user interaction and bypasses Perplexity's data protections using Base64-encoding tricks.
 Comet is an agentic AI browser that can autonomously browse the web and manage tasks such as emails, shopping, and booking tickets.
 Despite known security gaps, its adoption is increasing.
 The CometJacking attack was discovered by LayerX researchers, who reported it to Perplexity in late August.
 Perplexity responded that it did not identify an issue, marking the report as 'not applicable.'
+The attack involves a five-step process where the URL instructs the Comet browser's AI to execute a hidden prompt, highlighting new security risks introduced by AI-native tools.

 Timeline